 - Invisible ink: This effect will cause your texts to become blurry until the recipient touches the message.

 Cool iMessage tricks

-There are many cool iPhone text tricks that trigger effects when used in texting.
+Many cool iPhone text tricks trigger effects when used in texting.
 One of them is to shake your phone to undo typing.
-You can use this trick when you are typing a note, a message, or any text form.
+You can use this trick when typing a note, message, or text form.

 Here is what you need to do to activate the hack;